scolapicchioni/blazor/Lab13/readme.md

 - Let the class derive from `AbstractValidator<Comment>`
 - In the constructor, define rules by using the [builtin validators](https://docs.fluentvalidation.net/en/latest/built-in-validators.html)
     - Ensure that the `Subject` is [not empty](https://docs.fluentvalidation.net/en/latest/built-in-validators.html#notempty-validator)
-    - Ensure that the `Subject` has a [maximum length](https://docs.fluentvalidation.net/en/latest/built-in-validators.html#maxlength-validator) of 250 characters
+    - Ensure that the `Subject` has a [maximum length](https://docs.fluentvalidation.net/en/latest/built-in-validators.html#maxlength-validator) of 100 characters
     - Ensure that the `Body` is [not empty](https://docs.fluentvalidation.net/en/latest/built-in-validators.html#notempty-validator)
+    - Ensure that the `Body` has a [maximum length](https://docs.fluentvalidation.net/en/latest/built-in-validators.html#maxlength-validator) of 250 characters

 The code should look like this: